FusionAuth/fusionauth-example-react-2.0/README.md

 - remove, replace, or add React components in `/client/app/components/` and update references in `/client/app/index.js`
 - remove, replace, or add styles in `/client/app/styles/` and update references in `/client/app/index.css`
 - remove, replace, or add routes in `/server/routes/` and update references in `/server/index.js`
+- add some CSS to make it look good.

 ## Contributing

 To contribute, please open a PR on this repository.